sammy-tri/drake-jaco-driver/README.md

 This repository contains the application code used to communicate with the Kinova Jaco arm from Drake.
-It currently supports communicating with an arm via USB.
+It currently supports communicating with an arm via USB or Ethernet.

 ## Building the driver

 The `WORKSPACE` file assumes that the Kinova SDK is installed in `/opt/JACO-SDK/`.

-To build, run `bazel build //src:kinova_driver`.
-This will output an executable in `bazel-bin/src/kinova_driver`.
+To build, run `bazel build //...`.
+This will output two versions of the driver: `bazel-bin/src/kinova_driver` and `bazel-bin/src/kinova_driver_ethernet`.

 ## Driver operation

+ To use the ethernet version, the arm needs to be configured appropriately in the "Ethernet" pane of `DevelopmentCenter` (from the Kinova SDK), and the appropriate IP and port numbers passed to `bazel-bin/src/kinova_driver_ethernet` on the command line.
+See the usage message for ``bazel-bin/src/kinova_driver_ethernet` for specific flags.

 When controlling the arm, the driver operates in joint velocity mode.